 Carefully planned placement of your marker

 - Markers last much longer when they are placed in a location that minimizes the impact of the elements.
 Take into consideration the proximity of your planned location to roads, passing snowplows, trees, utility poles, water, etc.

 - We recommend using a piece of poly plastic between the connecting surfaces of the pole and marker.
 This is a simple yet effective way of keeping the surfaces from corroding together and making removal of the marker from the pole much easier if ever needed.
 An oversized piece of plastic can be cut, then draped over the top of the pole, and temporarily taped in place while the marker is set on the pole.
 Once the screws of the mount have been tightened, carefully trim off the excess plastic at the base of the marker, making sure not to cut into the coating on the pole.

 - Cleaning your marker once a year with a mild mix of soap and water will extend the life of your marker.
 In doing so, you are removing a layer of road salt, dust, pollen, tree sap and other contaminants that will eventually degrade your marker’s coating.
 You may have to clean your marker more frequently if it is exposed to extreme conditions.
 Non-metal brushes or cloth are recommended for cleaning.

-Categories: Historic Canals, Legends & Lore, National Register, NYS Historic Markers, Women's Suffrage
+Categories: Historic Canals, Hungry for History, Legends & Lore, National Register, NYS Historic Markers, Women's Suffrage